-Unfortunately, caring for parents can be a full-time job.
+Unfortunately, providing elder care for parents can be a full-time job.
 On average, caregivers spend nearly 24 hours a week providing care, but 21% spend more than 41 hours a week providing care, according to AARP’s Caregiving in the U.S. 2020 study.
-If you’re going to spend that much time taking care of parents, you might be wondering whether you can get paid..
+If you’re going to spend that much time taking care of parents, you might be wondering whether you can get paid.

 The answer depends largely on your parents’ financial situation: whether they can afford to pay for care or whether their income is low enough to qualify for Medicaid, which may compensate family caregivers depending on their state’s Medicaid policy.
 If paying you to provide their care is an option, you certainly want to go about it the right way—the legal way, that is.

-Be sure to take these steps if you’re getting paid for taking care of an elderly parent.
+Be sure to take these steps if you’re getting paid to provide elder care.